ml5js/ml5-website-v02-docsify/docs/README.md

 // A variable to hold the image we want to classify let img;

+// Variables for displaying the results on the canvas let label = "";
+let confidence = "";
 ```

 *<img style="max-height:1rem" src="_media/getting_started__bulb.png" alt="tip icon" aria-hidden="true"> If you are not familiar with term **callback**, check out our [Ml5 Glossary](/learning/ml5_glossary) for more information.*